getodk/docs/src/scan-form-designer-using.rst

   3. Use cursor to select the area of the image you want to use; this can be resized later.
   4. :guilabel:`Add Selection`
-  5. Selected image will be placed in the upper lefthand corner of the editing layer workspace.
+  5. Selected image will be placed in the upper left-hand corner of the editing layer workspace.
 Drag the center of the image to place it where you want on the form, and the corners of the image to resize it.
   6. You can keep adding selections from the same image while in :guilabel:`Image Layer` mode.
   7. Return to :menuselection:`Edit --> Field` to add more fields.
   8. If you return to :menuselection:`Edit --> Image` to add more images, you will see the previously uploaded files in the righthand corner of the workspace.
-Click on a file to quickly load the image for reselection.
+Click on a file to quickly load the image for selection.

   .. image:: /img/scan-form-designer/scan-form-apply-image.*
     :alt: Apply an Image to Scan Form